Research

 Symplectic Hamiltonian finite element methods for electromagnetics

 Symplectic Hamiltonian finite element methods (SHFEM) are a special type of numerical methods for numerically approximating the solution of Hamiltonian partial differential equations.
 These methods use Galerkin space-discretizations which result in a system of ODEs displaying a discrete version of the Hamiltonian structure of the original system.
 The resulting system of ODEs is then discretized by a symplectic time-marching method.
 This combination results in high-order accurate, fully discrete methods which can preserve the invariants of the Hamiltonian defining the ODE system.
-The following figure shows an example with electromagnetics waves propogating in a non-homogeneous medium.
+The following figure shows an example with electromagnetic waves propagating in a non-homogeneous medium.
 It shows that our SHFEM method conserves the energy of the semidiscretization in space up to 10 digits of precision, and does not allow the exact energy to drift in time.

 Generalized projection-based analysis of hybridizable discontinuous Galerkin methods